Small Business HR Compliance Checklist: Essential Requirements

 State requirements often exceed federal law.
 Common additional obligations include:

-- Background check restrictions: Ban-the-box and fair chance hiring laws in many jurisdictions
+- Background check restrictions: Ban-the-box and fair chance hiring laws exist in various jurisdictions; employers should verify local requirements.

 Required Workplace Postings